Ashishkumar5699/Ecommerce-College-Project/README.md

-# Ecommerce-College-Project
+# CollegeProject

-College Project on Python Django
+For Semester Project COllege